PhD in American Literary Studies

-With the approval of the Associate Chair of Graduate Studies and Committee on Studies, PhD students may satisfy the language requirement in one of three ways.
+With the approval of the ACGS and COS, PhD students may satisfy the language skill requirement in one of two ways.

-By demonstrating competency in two foreign languages.
+By demonstrating competency in two language skills.
 “Competency” can be demonstrated with a grade of B or better through a second semester, second-year level undergraduate course or through a graduate-level reading course in a language other than English.
 Students may use English 547 (Introduction to Old English) and 548 (Advanced Old English) to fulfill competency.

-Competency and Fluency can be demonstrated through course work from previous institutions, course work at UNM, and CLEP or UNM-administered language tests.
+Competency and Fluency can be demonstrated through coursework from previous institutions, coursework at UNM, or tests administered either by UNM or CLEP.
 The decision as to which research skills courses such as a computer-programming language and Statistics will satisfy the Department’s language requirements will be negotiated between the ACGS, COS, and appropriate faculty from other departments; other research tools may be approved in exceptional cases in which similar provisions must be made for rigorous academic study in the subject.

-Note: Course credits for classes used to complete the language or research requirement cannot be counted toward the 54-hour requirement for regular course work.
+Note: Course credits for classes used to complete the language skill or research requirement cannot normally be counted toward the 51-hour requirement for regular course work..

 To ensure a thorough and broad knowledge of English as a discipline, the Department of English requires PhD students to take comprehensive examinations in three different fields.
 Under the advisement of the CoS, PhD students should select their three fields of study early in the course of their doctoral program, so that they can take course work that enhances their understanding of their three fields.

 After passing the Comprehensive Examinations, PhD students must organize a Dissertation Committee, write and submit a Dissertation Prospectus, and successfully defend the prospectus before the Dissertation Committee.
 The prospectus defense must be completed no later than six calendar months after passing the Comprehensive Examinations.